InformaticsMatters/ansible-role-infrastructure-user/README.md

 Role Variables
 --------------

-    # The user action.
+    # The role action.
-    # One of 'create' or 'delete'
+    # One of 'create' or 'delete', used in conjunction with 'iu_type'
     iu_action: create
+    # The type of item to create,
+    # One of 'realm', 'role' or 'user'
+    iu_type: user

     # The Keycloak hostname (https:// is assumed)
     iu_hostname: example.com
-    # The Realm, realm manager and manager's password...
+    # The Realm, realm manager and manager's password.
+    # The manager user is 'manager' by default
+    # and password is randomly generated if not supplied.
     iu_realm: ''
+    iu_realm_manager: 'manager'
+    iu_realm_manager_password: "{{ lookup('password', '/dev/null length=14 chars=ascii_letters,digits') }}"
+    # The namespace of the Keycloak's instance,
+    # required if creating or deleting a realm.
-    iu_realm_manager: ''
+    iu_namespace: ''

+    # The keycloak admin user name and password
+    # (required to create and delete realms)
+    iu_admin: admin
-    iu_realm_manager_password: ''
+    iu_admin_password: ''

-    # A list of users.
+    # A list of users to add to a realm.
-    # The list contains users and passwords: -
+    # The list contains usernames and passwords: -
     #
     #   iu_users:
     #   - username: alan